riongull/notes/git-github notes.md

 $ git push -u origin master # shorthand for git push origin master —-set-upstream, I think
 ```

-### Create a git project, starting @ github.com
+### * create a git project, from remote (github.com)
 1. Sign into github.com/username
 2. Click repositories tab, then click "New"
-3. Fill out form, call the repo something like github-repo-name
+3. Fill out form, call the repo something like github-repo
 4. Nav to new repo, copy URL
 5. Open terminal and cd to desired directory
 ``` sh
 $ git clone <URL> (without the arrows)
 ```
-* This creates a folder in your current directory called github-repo-name on your drive
+* This creates a folder in your current directory called github-repo on your drive
-* Under github-repo-name there's a new README.md file and a new (hidden) .git folder
+* Under github-repo there's a new README.md file and a new (hidden) .git folder

+##
-### Create a new branch of a repo
+### create a new branch of a repo
 ``` sh
 $ git branch <branch_name> # creates new branch
 $ git branch # not sure what this does at this point, REVISE